 If you need to send or receive payments from overseas, Wise can help.
 Hold 50+ currencies, and switch between them when you need to, using the Wise app.

 There are no annual fees, and currency conversion uses the mid-market rate with no markup - just a low fee per transaction.
-You’ll get a linked Mastercard for easy spending, and your own bank details for fee-free payments from the UK, US, Euro area, Poland, Australia and New Zealand.
+You’ll get a linked debit card for easy spending, and your own bank details for fee-free payments from the UK, US, Euro area, Poland, Australia and New Zealand.

 Get a multi-currency account and get paid with your own bank details.